Deadbush225/Folder-Customizer/readme.md

 3. Fill up the `Custom Tag` if you want to set a custom tag (by default a tag will be set equal to the `Theme` and `Color`)
 4. Press `Apply`

+## Installation
+1. Go to releases and download "Folder_Customizer-Installer.exe"
+2. Run it and follow the standard installation

 ## Documentation
 - you can view the detailed documentation <a href="./docs/docs.md">here</a>